 Coaching an UROY winner looks good on a coaching resume and is good for a coach’s bottom line.
 That puts coaches who work with elite athletes in a position to participate in a vote that benefits us directly, which – in my view – creates a system rife with conflicts of interest.

 With real dollars at stake, we should take steps to minimize self-dealing.
 Some steps have already been made to formalize UROY voting.
 Voters have been increasingly transparent about how they make their choices, and some have come up with ranking systems in an effort to make comparisons between very different performances more objective.
 All the panelists receive an initial information dump of performances to get a grasp of the year’s results.
-The panel is 40 members strong and Tropical John does all he can to include a diverse group which makes one voter’s influence only a small part of a big puzzle.
+The panel is 30 members strong and Ultrarunning Magazine does all it can to include a diverse group which makes one voter’s influence only a small part of a big puzzle.
 These are all well thought out and effective ways to bring a method to the madness of ranking the apples, oranges and cantaloupes of the various race results.

 To date, I believe the ultrarunning community and industry have been pretty good at acting in good conscience without a lot of formal rules.
 If other sports are an indication, that may be a challenge we have to face as more money flows into ultrarunning.
 I am sure other panelists have their own motivations for taking part.
 It is fun to banter and have civil dialogue about who has done what, and what the race results all mean.
-It is a badge of honor and from my own discussions with many of the panelists, they take it seriously and pour copious amounts of time constructing their ballots.
 For me, I will always put my athletes first, so I will take a pass.